 As broad and sobering as is this Greenpeace report, on the topic of garbage, it’s just a primer in the world of trash.
 For an animated and accessible perspective on the impact of our “stuff,” check out Annie Leonard’s The Story of Stuff.
 It’s a video you can view online which documents, literally, the story of our stuff as it’s produced, used and then discarded into the environment.
 It deals with the whole breadth of issues associated with our appetite for consumption.

-So, in an effort to document the end result of our discards on our beautiful Bay, here’s the first in the ongoing series entitled Bay and Beach Flotsam.
+So, in an effort to document the end result of our discards on our beautiful Bay, here’s the first segment of Bay and Beach Flotsam.

-** My mate and I pick up the trash we see wherever possible.
-Sometimes, the amount is overwhelming and way beyond the work of four hands.
+** My mate and I pick up the more hazardous pieces of trash, but the amount is overwhelming and way beyond the work of four hands.

 - Continent-Sized Stew of Plastic Trash Fouling the Pacific (SFgate.com)